-A large number of the most significant votes cast by LGIM related to the election of directors with the majority of instances being against such resolutions.
+A large number of the most significant votes cast by LGIM related to the election of directors with the majority of instances being against such resolutions or in favour of requiring an independent board chair.
 LGIM has a longstanding policy advocating for the separation of the roles of CEO and board chair noting the belief that the two roles are substantially different and require distinct skills and experiences.
 Since 2015 LGIM has supported shareholder proposals seeking the appointment of independent board chairs, and since 2020 LGIM has adopted the view of voting against all combined board chair/CEO roles.
-During the Scheme year, LGIM participated in a number of related votes, including withholding from a vote electing Albert Bourla as Director of Pfizer Inc. due to their role as Chair and CEO of the company.